-Term deposit as of December 31, 2014 and 2013 represented the amount of cash placed as a term deposit by one of the Company's operating VIEs in a major financial institution in China, which management believes is of high credit quality.
-The term deposit as of December 31, 2013 matured on July 5, 2014 and was extended to July 7, 2015 with an interest rate of 3.3% per annual.
+Term deposit as of December 31, 2015 and December 31, 2014 represented the amount of cash placed as a term deposit by one of the Company's operating VIEs in a major financial institution in China, which management believes is of high credit quality.
+The term deposit matured on July 7, 2015 and was extended to July 7, 2016 with an interest rate of 2.925% per annual.